ericholscher/ericholscher.com/site/blog/2015/may/25/why-im-building-a-company-structure.rst

 at least to start :)
 The biggest element that can't be changed immediately:

-* Monday-Friday 9-5ish availability of support
+* Monday-Friday 9-5ish availability
+* Weekends as time off

 Luckily creativity loves constraints, and these are the constraints that I am working with.